 How to catch (and keep) the eye of a brand loyalist

-The holidays can be a stressful time for shoppers.
+The end-of-year rush can be a stressful time for shoppers.
 Use this moment to build the foundations of a long-term relationship by providing a positive, reliable customer experience.
 If you can meet the brand loyalist’s needs during their most hectic time of year, they’re more likely to come back long after New Year’s.

 Here are some tips for creating a consistent, memorable shopping experience.

 Share your brand story.
 Customers want to feel like they know you, and this extends beyond your “About” page.
-Predictive emotional connection intelligence firm Motista found that people who felt emotionally connected to a brand spend up to twice as much, have over 300% the customer lifetime value (CLV), stick with the brand longer, and recommend the brand to others at a much higher rate.
-Connect your goods and services to the holidays and to your brand’s story.
+Predictive emotional connection intelligence firm Motista found that people who felt emotionally connected to a brand spend up to twice as much, have over 300% the customer lifetime value (CLV), stick with the brand longer and recommend the brand to others at a much higher rate.
+Connect your goods and services to the festive season and to your brand’s story.
 Crafting this unique narrative is also essential for garnering customer support as a small business.

 Remind them we’re all in this together.
-As part of forging a connection with your consumers, emphasize that times are tough for everyone and that supporting a brand they value ensures the brand will be there in the long run.
+As part of forging a connection with your consumers, emphasise that times are tough for everyone and that supporting a brand they value ensures the brand will be there in the long run.
 If a consumer likes a business, supporting it now during these trying times is going to help the business weather the storm.
 This is also a way to make brand loyalists feel important.